-How To Make DIY Wooden Plant Stands – No Power Tools Needed
+How To Make A Simple Wooden Plant Stand – No Power Tools Needed

 A lot of times when I'm doing a knock off, I get too hung up on the details.
 Truth is, I'm not a carpenter.
 There were details on the inspiration plant stands that I wasn't going to be able to get by using a simple tools and materials list and I really wanted this project to be one that almost anyone can do.